IObundle/iob-soc/README.md

 ```
 make test-board [BOARD=<board directory name>]
 ```

+The above command creates the file `software/console/test.log`, which is compared to file `hardware/fpga/<FPGA compiler name>/<board directory name>/test.expected`; if they differ, an error is issued.
+It also adds a line to file `test_report.log` in the repository's root directory.

 To run the series of board tests on all the boards listed in the BOARD\_LIST variable, type: